A large reservoir dam broke in Ukraine: Kyiv blames Russia, American media blames nature

 The reaction of Russia

-The Kremlin denies any involvement in the destruction of the station, reports “TSN".
-The Russian Federation commented on the explosion of the Kakhovskaya hydroelectric power station - Moscow cynically blames Ukraine.
-This was stated by the speaker of the Kremlin Dmitry Peskov.
+The Kremlin denies any involvement in the destruction of the station, reports “TSN" The Russian Federation commented on the explosion of the Kakhovka hydroelectric station - Moscow cynically blames Ukraine.
+This was stated by Kremlin Speaker Dmitry Peskov.

 So, the speaker of the Russian dictator called the destruction of the hydroelectric power station a deliberate sabotage of Kyiv.
 She, Peskov said, is allegedly connected with the lack of success in the offensive of the Ukrainian troops.

-“Having launched large-scale offensive operations two days ago, now the Ukrainian Armed Forces are not achieving their goal.
-The offensive is choking,” the Kremlin spokesman stressed.
+“Having launched large-scale offensive actions two days ago, the Ukrainian Armed Forces are now not achieving their goal.
+The offensive is faltering,” the Kremlin spokesman emphasized.

 According to him, Russia resolutely denies allegations of involvement in the attack on the Kakhovskaya hydroelectric power station.